epapiez/ThinkCPPRunestone/_sources/Chapter5/overloading.rst

     }

 This looks like a recursive function, but it is not.
-Actually, this version of area is calling the other version.
+Actually, this version of ''area'' is calling the other version.
 When you call an overloaded function, C++ knows which version you want by looking at the arguments that you provide.
 If you write: